21 Sales Closing Techniques to Seal the Deal

 8. Offering a discounted (but less attractive) option

 Customers are always looking for a great deal.
 If you can’t go down further on the price, then give them an alternative that’s less attractive (but more affordable).
-For example, you can remove a great feature to bring down the rate.
+For example, you can remove a great feature from the original offer, which included all the features, to bring down the rate.
 Chances are, they’re not going to want to commit to a buy without that benefit.
 So they’ll rethink balking on the price and decide to close on the original deal.

 9. Asking low-impact questions

 When you ask low-impact questions, it comes off lighter and less aggressive.
 This can work if you’re speaking with a new lead you’ve yet to build rapport with.
+Engaging the potential customer in conversation helps you better understand their needs and pain points, making your sales closing techniques more effective.
 The goal is to show the benefit of your product and then ask a question to determine if they’d like to learn more.

 For instance, you can ask, “If I can reduce time spent on lead management by 35% and increase database accuracy by 20%, would it align with your company’s goals?”